The Most Instagrammable Holiday Spots In Long Beach

 Good luck going more than a block or two in Long Beach without running into some form of holiday cheer, be it lights, displays, decorations, ornamentation or some seriously large trees!

 Terrace Theater Plaza

 If you’re in the mood for some variety, this is the place to be.
 The Plaza has quickly become one of the most popular and recognizable spots for holiday shots, since there’s so much to choose from and it’s located right off well-traveled Ocean Boulevard in Downtown Long Beach.
-Let’s see: there’s the record-breaking 67-foot tree decorated with more than 500,000 lights, there’s the truly larger-than-life Christmas ornaments and snow globes that folks can pose inside, there’s dancing water, and a Santa Hat Scavenger Hunt and Holiday Photo contest that involve posting photos to Instagram for possible cash prizes of $500 (click here for contest rules).
+Let’s see: there’s the record-breaking 67-foot tree decorated with more than 500,000 lights, there’s the truly larger-than-life Christmas ornaments and snow globes that folks can pose inside, there’s dancing water, and a magical Santa Stroll which will immerse you in a winter wonderland.

 Trees in the Bay

 These are truly the holiday icon of Long Beach.
 The floating wooden wonders have colorfully lit up Long Beach’s holiday season for more than 70 years.
 Classic, bright and beautiful, they can be found practically anywhere there’s water in Long Beach, which is a lot of places.
 These 16-foot tall, pyramid-shaped wooden trees are wrapped in lights that gleam off the likes of Alamitos Bay, Colorado Lagoon, Rainbow Harbor, Spinnaker Bay and so much more.
 If you’re looking for that signature Long Beach shot, this is it.